Rokasl/CS408_project/report/source/11_chapter_4.md

 ```

 Syntax definition of a "Throw" and "Catch" commands.
 If the first expression of Catch is equal to Throw,
-meaning an exception was raised (something went wrong), then the second expression will be evaluated.
+meaning an exception was raised (something went wrong), then the second expression will be evaluated,
+otherwise it will be left unchecked.

 ```haskell
         | Throw